wpexpertsio/login-designer/readme.txt

 == Changelog ==

+= 1.0.9, January XX, 2017 =
+* Tweak: Removed the visible Login Designer template from the Page Attributes dropdown

 = 1.0.8, January 09, 2017 =
 * New: Added an introduction tour for first-time users
 * New: Editing the Login Designer page now pulls up the Customizer view